 When you own property, it is your responsibility to make sure that it is perfectly safe.
 If you slip or trip and fall while you are visiting someone, the owner of the property may be held liable.
 The skilled injury attorneys in Maryland at Pinder Plotkin help clients receive compensation for their injuries.
-The hard work, dedication, and cutthroat attitude during negotiations and trials of our Maryland slip and fall lawyers will ensure that every client has the best possible representation.
+The hard work, dedication, and cutthroat attitude during negotiations and trials of a Maryland slip and fall lawyer will ensure that every client has the best possible representation.

 - 1 How Is Liability Defined In Slip And Fall Cases In Maryland?

 - 2 Does Maryland’s Contributory Negligence Law Impact Slip And Fall Cases?

 - 3 How Does a Lawyer Prove Negligence in a Slip and Fall Lawsuit?

 - 4 What Type Of Defense Should I Expect From The Defendant In Slip And Fall Litigation?

 - 5 What Are The Elements Needed In A Successful Slip And Fall Lawsuit?

 - 6 What Are The Requirements Of A Property Owner?